 Inclusive charter rate:

-An Inclusive charter includes daily breakfast, lunch and dinner, and the ship’s bar.
+An Inclusive charter includes daily breakfast, lunch, and dinner, as well as the ship’s bar.
 Not included are vintage wines, champagne, dockage, and communication.
-Water toys and all on board amenities are in the charter fee.
+Water toys and all on-board amenities are in the charter fee.
 The British Virgin Islands cruising taxes and fees are in the inclusive charter rate, sometimes.